Mark Morris (choreographer): Directed and/or choreographed

 In 2011, the Metropolitan Opera revived its 2007 production of Orfeo ed Euridice, directed by Morris, and the Met premiere of John Adams's Nixon in China, choreographed by Morris in 1987.
 The latter was filmed and broadcast as part of the Met's Live in HD series in a recreation of Peter Sellars's production created for its 1987 world premiere in Houston, which had previously been performed at the Brooklyn Academy of Music, the Kennedy Center, and by the Los Angeles Opera.

 Conductor

-In 2006, for the opening of MMDG's 25th anniversary New York season, the company performed Morris's Gloria (1981, rev. 1984) set to Vivaldi's Gloria in D. Morris took up the baton for the first time to conduct the MMDG Music Ensemble and the Juilliard Choral Union.
+In 2006, for the opening of MMDG's 25th anniversary New York season, the company performed Morris's Gloria (1981, rev. 1984) set to Vivaldi's Gloria in D, RV 589.
+Morris took up the baton for the first time to conduct the MMDG Music Ensemble and the Juilliard Choral Union.
 In 2007, he began conducting performances of his opera Dido and Aeneas (1989).
 He has also led Emmanuel Music, the Seattle Symphony and the Tudor Choir in performance.
 In 2011, he led the Brooklyn Philharmonic and Brooklyn Interdenominational Choir in a collaboration with MMDG at the Prospect Park Bandshell, part of a Mark Morris Dance Group program presented by Celebrate Brooklyn!
 Also in 2011, he conducted Dido again with MMDG, this time with the Philharmonia Baroque Orchestra and Chorale; mezzo Stephanie Blythe, singing both Dido and the Sorceress; and baritone Philip Cutlip as Aeneas.